ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a id="labs"></a>
-<b>Lab Sessions</b> You will work closely in groups to experiment with class concepts and delve deeper into the material.
-You must
+<h3>Lab Sessions</h3>

-attend the lab session in which you are enrolled.
+You will work closely in groups to experiment with class concepts and delve deeper into the material.
+You must attend the lab session in which you are enrolled.
 You will complete a lab report in each <a href="#Labs">lab session</a>; your Lab TA will grade  this report and give you feedback.